eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ## RAM Resource

-RAM is the memory, the storage space, where the blockchain stores data.
+The RAM resource is the memory, the storage space, where the blockchain stores data.
 If your contract needs to store data on the blockchain, it can store it in the blockchain's RAM as a `multi-index table` or a `singleton`.

 ### RAM High Performance